Regex Search and Replace¶

 |---|---|---|---|---|

-| text_input | True | STRING | The source text in which the regex will search for matches to replace. | Contact me at john.doe@example.com or jane@example.org. |
+| text_input | True | STRING | The source text in which to search for matches and perform replacements. | Contact me at john.doe@example.com or jane@example.org. |

-| regex_pattern | True | STRING | Regular expression pattern to match.
-Follows Python-style regex syntax, including groups and anchors. | \b\w{5}\b |
+| regex_pattern | True | STRING | The regular expression to match.
+Uses Python regex syntax; inline flags like (?i) for case-insensitive are supported. | \b[\w.%+-]+@[\w.-]+\.[A-Za-z]{2,}\b |

-| replacement_text | True | STRING | Text used to replace each match.
-Can include backreferences like \1 for captured groups. | [REDACTED] |
+| replacement_text | True | STRING | Text to replace each match.
+Supports backreferences such as \1, \2 corresponding to capturing groups in the pattern. |

 Outputs¶